mergeability/mergeable/docs/README.md

 - do: request_review
   reviewers: ['name1', 'name2']
 ```
-An API call will only be made if the reviewers are not requested already.
+This is only enforced for reviewers who has not been requested already

 Note: **The reviewers must be collaborator**, otherwise, github api will throw error